 - The end credits of Cinderella III: A Twist in Time feature depictions of the characters in parodies of famous paintings.
 Fox example, Gus appears as the Blue Boy, and the Grand Duke is in The Scream.

 - The end credits for Lilo & Stitch features a snapshot of a Thanksgiving dinner styled like Norman Rockwell's Freedom from Want.

 - This trope is used in the chase scene of Looney Tunes: Back in Action.
 Especially effective since the characters are running through an art museum.

 - In John Ford's Young Mr. Lincoln (1939), at the end of the trial scene, young Abe (Henry Fonda) is seen sitting in a chair, his head bowed in thought, in the exact posture of the Daniel Chester French statue in the Lincoln Memorial in Washington, D.C.

-- Quite a bit of The Fountainhead by Ayn Rand seems to be about this.
+- Quite a bit of Ayn Rand's The Fountainhead seems to be about this.

-- Discworld artist Paul Kidby loves these.
+- Artist Paul Kidby loves these.
 So far he's done:

-- Wright's Experiment With Air-Pump (The Science of Discworld cover);
+- Joseph Wright's Experiment With Air-Pump (The Science of Discworld cover);

-- Rembrandt's The Night Watch (er, Night Watch cover);
+- Rembrandt van Rijn's The Night Watch (er, Night Watch cover);

 - Raising The Flag on Iwo Jima (Monstrous Regiment cover);